Slate Tile FAQ

 Q. What do both sides of the slate look like?

-A. Slate has natural cleft on one side from the split face, and a machined (calibrated) back to manage thickness.
+A. Slate has a natural cleft on one side from the split face and a machined (semi-calibrated) back on the other to manage thickness.

 Q. How much does the thickness of slate tile vary?